It's time to activate the federal 'COVID Alert' app in Alberta

-With coronavirus pandemic surging in most parts of Canada, most definitely including Alberta, the federal government needs to make its COVID alert exposure notification app available in this province immediately.
+With the coronavirus pandemic surging in most parts of Canada, most definitely including Alberta, the federal government needs to make its COVID alert exposure notification app available in this province immediately.

 Needless to say, with case numbers rising rapidly in Alberta, it is extremely frustrating for Albertans concerned about their health and doing their best to act responsibly to turn on COVID Alert and see the words "No reporting in your area -- people in your province or territory are not yet able to report a COVID-19 diagnosis through this app."